elliotgoodwin/cross_matcher/README.md

 We see that, in general, the agreement between the true angular separation and seems pretty good.
 However, it's important to note that:

 1. The output of the `small_angles.py` script (above) shows that there are are some points where the (rounded) difference between the true distance computed with the Haversine formula and the approximate distance computed with the Euclidean distance formula is non-zero.
-2. This hasn't been explicitly confirmed by computing the distance between all the objects in the `BSS` and `SUPERCosmos` catalogues and, as
+2. This hasn't been explicitly confirmed by computing the distance between all the objects in the `BSS` and `SUPERCosmos` catalogues.
+As the `BSS` catalogue was a smaller survey, we might expect this to be local to a small neighbourhood.
+There's no guarantee that the `SUPERCosmos` catalogue (an all-sky survey) would be in the same neighbourhood.

-In summary, it seems that we're 'lucky' that this method worked so well out of the box with our dataset and this result shouldn't be assumed to hold for all datasets.
-To improve the algorithm and make sure it generalises to different data, we could either query the `KDTree` with the distance relevant to our scenario (i.e. swap out the Euclidean distance for the Haversine formula) or attempt to keep track of where the small angle approximation holds and fall-back to the naive implementation to cross-verify our result.
+In summary, it seems that we might be 'lucky' that this method worked so well out of the box with our dataset and this result shouldn't be assumed to hold for all datasets.
+However, it should be acknowledged that we are intentionally searching for nearest neighbours less than `max_dist` away from our object.
+If `max_dist` is small enough then we *guarantee* that we are only looking for nearest neighbours the regime where the small angle approximation holds.

+To improve the algorithm and make sure it generalises to different data and different values of `max_dist`, we could either:

+1. Query the `KDTree` with the distance calculation relevant to our scenario (i.e. swap out the Euclidean distance for the Haversine formula)
+2. Determine the maximum value of `max_dist` where the small angle approximation holds.
+    * If the input value for `max_dist` is above this value AND a nearest neighbour is matched to the object with an angular separation outside of the small angle approximation...
+    * Then cross-verify the result by computing the true angular separation between the objects with the Haversine formula.